 Hypothesis 3 is contingent on Hypothesis 2.
 If we find support for Hypothesis 2, we could expect that familiarity with an object affects how participants extrapolate motion.
 If humans integrate online visual information about the target (e. g. visual angle or binocular cues) with prior information (e. g. texture cues that evoke a known object), we expect responses to differ slightly between trials where visual online information and texture are congruent versus trials when they are incongruent.
 That is, if humans integrate texture cues about the object with online visual cues, we expect systematic errors when the two types of information are incongruent.
-For targets with tennis ball texture, but basketball size and mass (Tennis, Incongruent), participants should respond slightly later than for the target with basketball texture and basketball size because they would integrate online visual cues about its (bigger) size with texture cues that indicate a smaller size, which would lead them to judge the target to be smaller than it actually is, and thus affected slightly less by air drag.
-For the target with basketball texture, but tennis ball size and mass, participant should respond slightly earlier than for the target with tennis ball texture and tennis ball size (Prediction 3a) In the spatial domain, we expect participants to undershoot (i.e., they perceive the point of impact too far to the left) for the “Basketball, Incongruent” target with regards to the “Tennis Ball, Congruent”, and an overshoot (i.e., they perceive the point of impact too far to the right) for the “Tennis Ball, Incongruent” target with regards to the “Basketball, Congruent target” (Prediction 3b).
+For targets with tennis ball texture, but basketball size and mass (Tennis, Incongruent), participants should respond slightly later (larger error ratio) than for the target with basketball texture and basketball size.
+This may be the case if we integrate online visual cues about its (bigger) size with texture cues that indicate a smaller size, which would lead them to judge the target to be smaller than it actually is, and thus affected slightly less by air drag.
+For the target with basketball texture, but tennis ball size and mass, participant should respond slightly earlier than for the target with tennis ball texture and tennis ball size (smaller error ratio; Prediction 3a).
+In the spatial domain, we expect participants to undershoot (i.e., they perceive the point of impact too far to the left; smaller error ratio) for the “Basketball, Incongruent” target with regards to the “Tennis Ball, Congruent”, and an overshoot (i.e., they perceive the point of impact too far to the right; larger error ratio) for the “Tennis Ball, Incongruent” target with regards to the “Basketball, Congruent target” (Prediction 3b).

 All data, as well as the R script used to analyze the data, can be found on GitHub (https://github.com/b-jorges/AirDrag).